 (2) Where the hearing of an originating summons is adjourned generally, the party who obtained the appointment for the hearing, may bring the summons on for further hearing on 2 days’ notice in writing to the Registrar and to all the other parties, and any of those parties may bring the matter on with the leave of the Court.

-(3) Notice under paragraph (2) need not be given to a party who is in default as to appearance.
+(3) Notice under subrule (2) need not be given to a party who is in default as to appearance.

 [Rule 28 amended in Gazette 3 Oct 1975 p.
-3771.]
+3771; 28 Jun 2011 p.
+2552.]

 29. Further provisions as to powers and procedure